AlexW00/puppetmaster/base/README.md

 2. Execute the plan
 3. Return the result

-During these steps, the base image will use the tools defined in the puppet manifest to complete the task.
-Also, it will interact with other puppets and services in the k8s cluster if any are available and the puppet decides to do so.
+During these steps, the puppet can use the tools defined in the puppet manifest to complete the task.
+Also, it will interact with other puppets and services in the k8s cluster if any are available and it decides to do so.